Beyond-jQuery/book/manuscript/styling-elements.md

 In addition to cluttering up the document, defining styles directly on each element in your markup precludes you from easily re-skinning your page.
 Suppose a designer took a look at the above code and informed you that the "green" and "blue" color values are a bit too "generic"-looking, and should be substituted for slightly different colors.
 The designed supplies you with hex codes for the new colors, and this adjustment requires changing `style` attribute for _all_ `<h2>` and `<h3>` elements in your document.
 This is a common consequence of not following [the "Don't Repeat Yourself" principal][dry] of software development.
 Overuse of the `style` attribute can result in a maintenance nightmare.

+Defining styles in your document via the `style` attribute is _also_ a potential security risk.
+If you intend to implement a [Content Security Policy][csp-mdn], styling elements using attributes is strictly prohibited in the most basic (and safest) policy definition.
+A strong Content Security Policy, also known as a CSP, is becoming more commonplace now that all [modern browsers](#modern-browsers) (with the exception of IE9) include support for at least [the initial version of the specification][csp-w3c].

 Finally, peppering your page with `style` attributes - or `<style>` elements, which can contain various a set of CSS rules - can result in more overhead.
 If a single style needs to be changed, now the entire document has to be re-fetched by the browser the next time a user loads the page.
 If your styles were defined in a more specific location, outside of your markup, style changes could be introduced while still allowing a portion of your page to be fetched from the browser's cache, avoiding an unnecessary round-trip to the server.

 I strongly suggest avoiding the use of `style` attributes.
 There are other much more appropriate options.
 The initially visible benefits are shadowed by the hardships that will become apparent further down the road.